Last updated:

 (Intraarticular GCTTS, formerly localized PVNS; extraarticular GCTTS; formerly nodular tenosynovitis)

-Localized TGCT usually presents as a small growth or mass of abnormal tissue (nodules) or as a small growth that is connect to the affected area with a stalk of abnormal tissue (pedunculated mass).
-These tumors are usually limited to a specific area of the joint (localized) and they typically affect smaller joints such as those of the hands and feet.
-The initial sign is often a painless swelling.
+Localized TGCT usually presents as a growth or mass of abnormal tissue (nodules) or as a small growth that is connected to the affected area with a stalk of abnormal tissue (pedunculated mass).
+These tumors are usually limited to a specific area of the joint (localized), are well-defined (encapsulated) and typically affect smaller joints such as those of the hands and toes.
+However, localized TGCT can impact other joints such as the knee.
+The initial sign is often a swelling.
 The tumor grows slowly over time.
 Sometimes they cause pain.
-Eventually, affected individuals may have a sensation of the affected joint ‘locking’ or ‘catching.’
-The affected joint may become unstable.
+Eventually, affected individuals may have a sensation of the affected joint โ€˜lockingโ€™ or โ€˜catching.โ€™ The affected joint may become unstable.
 Unlike the diffuse form, these tumors are unlikely to cause destructive changes to the joint or surrounding areas and are less likely to recur after treatment.
+Surgery is the main form of treatment and is often curative.

-A minority of the cells that make up a TGCT carry a specific chromosomal translocation.
-Chromosomes, which are present in the nucleus of all human cells, carry the genetic information for each individual.
-Human body cells normally have 46 chromosomes.
+A minority of the cells that make up a TGCT (2-16%) carry a specific chromosomal translocation.
+Chromosomes, which are present in the nucleus of all human cells, carry genetic information for each individual, like the blueprint of the body.
+Each human body cell normally has 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
-Each chromosome has a short arm designated “p” and a long arm designated “q”.
+Each chromosome has a short arm designated โ€œpโ€ and a long arm designated โ€œqโ€.
 Chromosomes are further sub-divided into many bands that are numbered.
-For example, “chromosome 11p13” refers to band 13 on the short arm of chromosome 11.
+For example, โ€œchromosome 11p13โ€ refers to band 13 on the short arm of chromosome 11.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.

-A chromosomal translocation is when a piece or region of certain chromosomes break off and are rearranged, resulting in shifting of genetic material and an altered set of chromosomes.
+A chromosomal translocation is when a piece or region of certain chromosomes break off and are rearranged, resulting in shifting of genes and an altered set of chromosomes.
 In these tumors, there is a translocation involving specific regions on chromosome 1 and chromosome 2.
 This is written as [t (1;2) (p13;q37)].
 Cells containing this translocation overproduce a type of protein called colony stimulating factor-1 or CSF-1.
 These cells only make up a small portion of the cells in the tumor.
 However, because they overproduce CSF-1, they attract other cells in the body, specifically cells that have a CSF-1 receptor.
 A receptor is a protein molecule on the surface of the cell that receives chemical signals from outside the cell.
-CSF-1 binds to a CSF-1 receptor.
+CSF-1 binds to a CSF-1 receptor, like a baseball to a glove.
 Cells that have CSF-1 receptors include a type of white blood cell called macrophages and several other cells.
 It is these other cells that make up the bulk of a tenosynovial giant cell tumor.
 The TGCT cells use CSF-1 to recruit the white blood cells to incorporate into the tumor.
 These other cells most likely cause the inflammatory changes that are associated with these tumors.

 It is not known what causes the translocation involving chromosomes 1 and 2.
 It may occur randomly, for no apparent reason.
 There are no environmental, genetic, occupational, lifestyle, demographic or regional risk factors that have been conclusively shown to be involved with the development of these tumors.